 Networking skills for freelancers

-This session is part of the ‘Step Up’ strand which offers training to help you move on to a new role or skill up in your current role, giving you the right support at the right time to develop your unscripted TV career.
+In April and July, as part of our ‘Step Up’ strand, we’re offering training to help you move on to a new role or skill up in your current role, giving you the right support at the right time to develop your unscripted TV career.

 This course is spread over two days, please only apply if you can attend both days.

 Networking is one of the main ways that freelancers find work and keep in the loop.
 But how do you network without coming across as pushy?
 And does networking only suit extroverts?
 (Answer: no!)